vladen/aerobus/readme.md

 // => parent 2
 ```

-Subscribe to several channels at once, then enable those channels and publish to them:
+Subscribe to several channels at once, then enable those channels and publish to all:
 ```js
 bus('test1', 'test2')
     .subscribe((data, message) => console.log(data, message))